 Vintage - what does that even mean?

 The word vintage originally comes from English, denoting the year of one Wine.
 Of course, the classic motto applies: the older the better.
-Today vintage refers to various everyday objects, Interior, Music, Cars and Jewelry and fashion that comes from another time.
+Today vintage refers to various everyday objects, interior, Music, Cars and jewellery and fashion that comes from another time.
 However, due to their age, they have in no way lost their function or value.

 Traditional craftsmanship, timelessness, longevity and an exciting history of origin often guarantee the value of a vintage piece.
 For a long time, the only way to get hold of them was to go in search of treasure at flea markets or to pass it on from generation to generation.